aws-samples/iot-dotnet-publisher-consumer/README.md

 Alternatively, you can copy the certificates created in the .NET Framework example to a 'Dotnetcoresamples\certificates' folder or follow the same steps to create a new Thing and certificate.

 ## 4d.
-Device publisher using .NET core
+Device Publisher using .NET core

 Let's create the .NET Core console application for the producer by issuing the following commands in the terminal.